src-d/blog/content/post/difftree.md

 for us are:

 - *Files with different contents have different hashes*.
-This means it is pretty fast to know if a file has changed between two commits, as you only need to compare their hashes, not their contents.
+This means it is pretty fast to find out if a file has changed between two commits, as you only need to compare their hashes, not their contents.

-- *Two files with the same contents will have the same hash*, no matter if they have different names and/or permissions.
-If you index contents by hash, you only need to store those contents once, no matter how many files hold those contents in the history of the repository.
+- *Two files with the same content have the same hash*, no matter if they have different names and/or permissions.
+If you index contents by hash, you only need to store it once, no matter how many times it appear in the history of the repository.

-- *If two directories have the same hash, then they have the same children*: same files and directories, with the same names, modes and contents, recursively.
+- *If two directories have the same hash, then they have the same children*: same files and directories with recursively the same names, modes and contents.

-  This is a huge time saver when comparing directories between commits, because if their hashes match, then you know they have not been modified; there is no need to check their children individually.
+  This is a huge time saver for comparing directories between commits, because if their hashes match, you know they have not been modified; there is no need to check their children individually.

-  Thanks to this, the worst case algorithmic complexity of checking two directories for equality is reduced from O(n) to O(1) (with n being the number of descendants of the directory with less descendants).
+  Consequently, the worst case algorithmic complexity of checking two directories for equality is reduced from O(n) to O(1) (with n being the number of descendants of the directory with less descendants).

-- If some change has been introduced in a commit, no matter how small, all the ancestor directories of the modified file will see their hashes modified.
+- If some change has been introduced in a commit, no matter how small it is, all the ancestor directories of the modified file will have their hashes modified.

 Let us assume, for the sake of this blog post, that hash collisions are impossible, even though they are quite popular